Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

 ![SCAN](/images/Scan.gif)

-Ab-Initio Calculations for Chemical Shifts - A Multi-Scale Approach
+**Project 4: Ab-Initio Calculations for Chemical Shifts - A Multi-Scale Approach**
 ------

 ![SCAN](/images/Fragmentation.png)

 This investigation extended the multi-scale computational scheme used to calculate Nuclear Magnetic Resonance (NMR) chemical shifts (CSs) in proteins that lack a well-defined 3D structure.
 The scheme employed classical molecular dynamics (MD) with protein fragmentation using the adjustable density matrix assembler (ADMA) and density functional theory (DFT) calculations.
 A partial re-optimization was then implemented on the raw MD geometries to enhance the accuracy of the scheme and machine-learning based cluster analysis was used to explore its potential in producing protein structure ensembles (CLUSTER ensembles) that yield accurate CSs at a reduced computational cost.
 The performance of the cluster-based calculations was validated against results obtained with conventional structural ensembles consisting of MD snapshots extracted from the MD trajectory at regular time intervals (REGULAR ensembles).
 The partial geometry optimization did not universally improve the agreement of computed CSs with the experiment, but it substantially decreased errors associated with the ensemble averaging.
 A CLUSTER ensemble with 50 structures yielded ensemble averages close to those obtained with a REGULAR ensemble consisting of 500 MD frames, thus requiring only a fraction of the computational time.

 This procedure allows us to calculate NMR chemical shifts using a multi-scale computational scheme that couples the sampling of intrinsically disordered proteins (IDPs) with protein fragmentation using the adjustable density matrix assembler (ADMA) and density functional theory (DFT) calculations.
 A partial re-optimization is then implemented on the raw MD geometries for enhanced accuracy and machine-learning based cluster analysis is used to explore the potential of producing protein structure ensembles that yield accurate CSs at a reduced computational cost.
-The results from this investigation show that this procedure is efficient and accurate, allowing us to obtain accurate CSs in a fraction of the computational time.
+The [results](https://pubs.rsc.org/en/content/articlelanding/2022/cp/d2cp01638a) from this investigation show that this procedure is efficient and accurate, allowing us to obtain accurate CSs in a fraction of the computational time.

 For more info
 ------